cylc/cylc-ansible/README.md

 It is now an Open Source collaboration involving NIWA, Met Office, and others.
 It is available under the GPL v3 license.

->   At the moment only the _core_ components are installed by the Role, making
-    it suitable for a _headless_ distribution where Cylc's configured and run from the command-line.

 ## Role variables
 Available variables and default values
 (see [defaults/main.yml](defaults/main.yml)): -